Keziaa/keziaa.github.io/about.markdown

 image2: /images/img_about2.jpg
 date:
 ---
 Hey, I’m Kezia (key-zee-ah)!
 I’m a non-binary (they/them) game developer.
-I’m a gameplay/generalist programmer who specializes in the Unity engine.
+I’m a gameplay and generalist programmer who specializes in the Unity engine.

 I was one of the primary programmers on Cuphead and I worked on a large portion of its DLC.
 I also contributed on other indie games such as We Are OFK and Moonglow Bay.
 I also help organize Dirty Rectangles Toronto which is known for their monthly Show & Chills.
 I was also selected for Forbes 30 under 30 2020 in Games.